-This handbook provides information, procedures, and instructions for administering the WFRP program.
+This handbook provides information, procedures, and instructions for administering the WFRP program, including Micro Farm.

 WFRP pilot provides protection against loss of revenue that the insured expects to earn or will obtain from commodities produced or purchased for resale during the insurance period.